varnishcache/varnish-cache/doc/sphinx/glossary/index.rst

    miss
 	An object Varnish fetches from the backend.
-It may or may not be putin the cache, that depends.
+It may or may not be put in the cache, that depends.

    pass
 	An object Varnish does not try to cache, but simply fetches